Every company aspires to hit the loftiest heights and establish itself as a market leader.

 How to define your OKRs

-Now you know what OKRs are, have seen examples of them in practice, and differentiated between them and KPIs, you’ll need to define OKRs for your company.
+Now you know what OKRs are, have seen examples of them in practice, and differentiated between them and KPIs, here's what to take into consideration when defining OKRs for your company.

 Simplicity bears fruit

-It’s often the case team members form the opinion they need to contribute to every objective and inevitably, they can’t maintain the standards expected.
+Oftentimes, team members think they need to contribute to every objective and inevitably, they can’t maintain the standards expected.

 Instead, keep it simple, and prioritize what matters; what does your business need to focus on the most?